johnpfay/Water-Data-Bootcamp/1_StreamFlow/Excel/Streamflow.md

 #### Background & Framing the Analysis: 7Q10

-The passing of the Clean Water Act in 1972 and the Endangered Species Act in 1973 has resulted in many reservoirs having downstream flow requirements they need to meet for either water quality purposes or to protect downstream species.
+The passing of the Clean Water Act in 1972 and the Endangered Species Act in 1973 has resulted in many reservoirs having to meet downstream flow requirements for either water quality purposes or species protection.
 For example, at the Clayton gauge, minimum flow requirements have ranged from 184 to 404 cfs since 1983. *Here we want to see if Falls Lake has raised minimum flows.*

 There are many ways to approach low flow to understand how minimum streamflow has changed since Falls Lake was constructed.
 We will look at a common metric known as 7Q10. <u>**7Q10** is the lowest average discharge over a one [week/month/year] period with a recurrence interval of 10 years.</u> This means there is only a 10% probability that there will be lower flows than the 7Q10 threshold in any given year.